Prize in Economic Sciences

 The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel was instituted in 1968, at the tercentenary of the bank.
 The awarding ceremony takes place on 10 December, the anniversary of Alfred Nobel’s death.
 The laureates in economic sciences are announced and published on the Academy’s and the Nobel Foundation web sites every year in mid-October immediately after they have been chosen.

-The Royal Swedish Academy of Sciences has decided to award the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel for 2012 to Alvin E. Roth, Harvard University, Cambridge, MA, USA, and Harvard Business School, Boston, MA, USA, and Lloyd S. Shapley, University of California, Los Angeles, CA, USA, “for the theory of stable allocations and the practice of market design”.
+The Royal Swedish Academy of Sciences has decided to award the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel 2016 to Oliver Hart, Harvard University, Cambridge, MA, USA, and Bengt Holmström, Massachusetts Institute of Technology, Cambridge, MA, USA “for their contributions to contract theory”

 Why have the Laureates of the Prize in Economic Sciences received the world’s most prestigious prize?
-Posters explaining the Prize in Economic Sciences are produced annually and distributed to schools and scientific institutes.
-Free copies can be ordered from the Academy's reception desk by e-mail firstname.lastname@example.org, or phone +46 86739500.
+Nobel Posters explaining the Prize in Economic Sciences is produced annually.

 Nominating and awarding